deshal-hem/Monday-Coffee/README.md

 9. **Monthly Sales Growth**
    Sales growth rate: Calculate the percentage growth (or decline) in sales over different time periods (monthly).

+## Solutions
+The solutions to be above questions can be found in the monday_coffee_solutions SQL file, which contains the SQL code used for querying.